 That is what Stats Canada says, which is not surprising, but the fact that it was only 2.2% amazes me a little.
-In 2006 the CPI was 2.0% so this is not a large jump in the CPI year over year, however, as I keep saying the impact of sky rocketing energy prices is still to be shaken out of the market.
+In 2006, the CPI was 2.0%, so this is not a large year-over-year jump; however, as I keep saying, the impact of skyrocketing energy prices is still being shaken out of the market.

 Housing in 2007 seems mostly to blame for higher prices, but energy started having an effect by the end of the year as well: